rraagghhu/facebook-image-uploader/README.md

 - Log any errors encountered during image processing
 - Continue processing remaining images if one image fails
 - Show a summary of successful and failed uploads at the end

+## Security Note

+Never commit your `accesstoken.json` file to version control.
+The file is already included in `.gitignore` to prevent accidental commits.